Basilis Kanonidis is the co-founder of creativeG. He lives in Thessaloniki, Greece.

 For me, having a single point of failure and being able to restore backup and security and the most important aspects of the business.

 8. How do you see the future of WordPress?

 More companies will try to be into the SAAS game while focusing on WordPress.
-There are many ways to do so, and I will be happy to speak with anyone interested.
+There are many ways to do so, and I will happily speak with anyone interested.

 9. What are your long-term goals/plans?
 This could be personal or professional.

 I want to keep growing.
-I want to improve my understanding and education at this stage of my life.
+I want to improve my understanding and education at this stage.

 I spend a lot of time learning, educating myself, and seeing new opportunities.